-The Sentra is one of the cheapest ones; although it starts substantially higher than the 2008 Mitsubishi Lancer, the base Sentra S comes a lot better equipped, with a six-speed manual, anti-lock brakes, and conveniences like steering-wheel controls, air conditioning, and keyless entry.
+The Sentra is one of the cheapest models; although it starts at a price substantially higher than the 2009 Mitsubishi Lancer's, the base Sentra S comes a lot better equipped, with a six-speed manual, anti-lock brakes, and conveniences like steering-wheel controls, air conditioning, and keyless entry.

 The Honda Civic is also a bit more expensive, but it includes a much more refined, more rev-happy, and more fuel-efficient four-cylinder engine, along with an equally slick-shifting manual transmission.

 Each of these rivals is considerably quieter and more refined inside than the Lancer.

 |2009 Mitsubishi LancerBrowse Used Listings||2008 Nissan SentraBrowse Used Listings||2004 Honda Civic ClassicBrowse Used Listings||2001 Volkswagen JettaBrowse Used Listings|

 |21 MPG City / 30 MPG Hwy||21 MPG City / 33 MPG Hwy||26 MPG City / 51 MPG Hwy||19 MPG City / 49 MPG Hwy|

 |Gas I4||Gas I4||Gas I4||Gas I4|